swcarpentry/git-novice/04-history.md

 ~~~

-All right:
+All right!
+So
-we can save changes to files and see what we've changed&mdash;how
+we can save changes to files and see what we've changed&mdash;now how
 can we restore older versions of things?
 Let's suppose we accidentally overwrite our file: